RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 ## What version of Python should I use?

-All projects run on **Python 3.8+**, so your code must be written for such a version.
+All projects run on **Python 3.9+**, so your code must be written for such a version.
 We use Python 3.10.
+Note that Python 3.8 is [ending its support these days](https://devguide.python.org/versions/).

 Some Linux distributions come with both `python2` and `python3` installed but default to `python2` for the python command.
 In this case, you should use the `python3` command in place of python to explicitly use version 3.x.